sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/orders-overview.md

 ## Filters

-User's can apply filters to limit display of Orders.
+Users can apply filters to limit display of Orders.
 Filter buttons are available at top of the window.

 ### Date Range Filter Button